P.S. I Love You (film): Production

 In A Conversation with Cecilia Ahern, a bonus feature on the DVD release of the film, the author of the novel discusses the Americanization of her story — which was set in Ireland — for the screen and her satisfaction with the plot changes which screenwriter and director Richard LaGravenese had to make in order to fit the book into the screen.

 The film was shot on locations in New York City and County Wicklow, Ireland.
-The music scenes that were set in a local Wicklow pub were filmed in Whelan's a music venue in Dublin.
+The music scenes that were set in a local Wicklow pub were filmed in Whelan's, a music venue in Dublin.
+In 2019, Swank expressed interest in adapting the follow-up book into a second film.

 Soundtrack

 The soundtrack for the film was released on December 4, 2007.